Stelo Technical Documents

 Prerequisites

-For the Linux host system:
+Linux host system

 - A Linux system capable of running Docker.
 It does not have to be using the same Linux distribution or version as that in the container.
 We have successfully used the container on Ubuntu Linux, CentOS 7, Amazon Linux 2, and Oracle Linux 8.